 Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 One last but essential aspect of the infrastructure is allowing different bounded contexts to communicate using a message broker.
-I mentioned integration events
+I mentioned integration events in earlier posts.
+They implement the IIntegrationEvent interface, which inherits from EcommerceDDD.Core.Domain.INotification.

-I’m using Kafka as a message broker here, but there are good other options, such as RabbitMQ, Memphis, Azure Service Bus and others.
+I’m using Kafka as a message broker here, but there are good other options, such as RabbitMQ, Azure Service Bus and others.

 1